Nirav0478/personal-homelab/README.md

 *TODO: add a photo of my PiHole admin panel*

 ## Potential Improvements
-- Use a VPN like Wireguard for remote access
+✅ ~Use a VPN like Wireguard for remote access~
 - Set up Nginx or Apache for HTTPS support
 - Potentially host a Minecraft Server